 If you are found to be carriers of a condition, there are several reproductive options you can discuss with your doctor including:

 - natural pregnancy, with or without prenatal diagnosis

-- preimplantation genetic diagnosis (PGD) with in vitro fertilization (IVF) to test and then transfer embryos that are free of the condition
+- preimplantation genetic diagnosis with in vitro fertilisation (IVF) to test and then transfer embryos that are free of the condition

 - the use of a sperm or egg donor